About The Milstein Program

 - A small cohort experience within the College, which fosters team building, collaborative learning and lifelong relationships

-- Milstein seminars designed especially for Milstein Program students
+- Milstein Program courses designed especially for Milstein Program students

-- Student projects designed and developed by Milstein Program student teams
+- Student projects designed and developed by Milstein Program students

 - Mentoring from Milstein Program faculty fellows and faculty directors at the Ithaca and NYC campuses

-- Workshops at Cornell Tech designed especially for Milstein Program students and lodging at The House on Roosevelt Island
+- Workshops and activities at Cornell Tech designed especially for Milstein Program students and lodging at The House on Roosevelt Island

 - Access to ground-breaking speakers and ideas through a campus speaker series